Menu

 Bystander effect

 Research in psychology shows that the more people present, the less likely people are to help in an emergency situation (Darley & Latane, 1968).
-We need to actively choose to overcome the bystander effect and intervene when we witness unhealthy behaviours, comments or emergency situations.
+We need to actively choose to overcome the bystander effect and intervene when we witness harmful or inappropriate behaviours, comments or emergency situations.
 Doing so visibly makes it easier for others to help intervene also.

-Bystander intervention involves intervening before, during or after a situation where we witness inappropriate behaviours.
+Proactive bystander intervention involves intervening before, during or after a situation where we witness inappropriate behaviours.
 Bystander intervention fosters a safe environment by challenging unhelpful norms and beliefs within your community groups and interrupting unsafe situations.
-For example, we can challenge rape jokes, inappropriate sexual comments or inappropriate sexual behaviour that we come across in everyday life.
+For example, we can challenge rape jokes, inappropriate sexual comments or harmful sexual behaviour that we come across in everyday life.

-- Directly address the issue e.g. tell them that their behaviour isn’t okay
+• Directly address the issue through your words or body language (e.g. tell them that their behaviour isn’t okay)

-- Delegate for someone else to help out e.g. ask your friend, RA, or the Police for help
+• Delegate for someone else to help out e.g. ask your friend, RA, or the event staff for help

-- Delay: If it’s too dangerous, wait for the situation to pass and check the victim is okay.
-You can also report the incident to the Police or UC
+• Delay: If it’s too dangerous, wait for the situation to pass and check in with the victim-survivor(s) and offer support options.

 Privacy Preferences